 BBC Three’s documentary Growing Up Down’s, broadcast this week, has been praised for highlighting what real life is like for young people with Down’s syndrome – and we need to see more programmes like this.

 Growing Up Down’s followed the story of a theatre group of young adults with Down’s syndrome as they put together a touring production of Hamlet.
 Filmed inside and outside the rehearsal room over 18 months, it showed each actor face challenges in their personal lives that affected their relationship with the group and their work on the play.

-The response I’ve seen on social media to the documentary has been largely positive (search for ‘Growing Up Down’s on Twitter for examples), as have the newspaper reviews.
+The response I’ve seen on social media to the documentary has been largely positive, as have the newspaper reviews.